-Commissioner, Huntingdon County 233 Penn Street, Huntingdon PA 16652 814-643-3091 swalls@huntingdoncounty.net
+Scott Walls Commissioner, Huntingdon County 233 Penn Street, Huntingdon PA 16652 814-643-3091 swalls@huntingdoncounty.net

-Scott Walls

-RAYSTOWN LAKE OFFICE DECEIVED 6.145 SEVEN POINTS ROAD DAUG 20 2018 HESSTON, PA 166 47

-TOWHOM IT MAY CONCERN:

-I DON'T VISIT YOUR LAKE OFTEN, BUT I HISTORY, I KNOW ABOUT THE LAKE GOES BACK TO THE 1960'S WHEN PEOPLIE WHO OWNED OR RENTED HOMES ON OR NEAR THE OLD LAKE OR RIVER.

-WHY WAS IT SO IMPORTANT BUY LAND SO FAR BACK FROM THE WATER IN THE 1960'S, AND NOW YOU WANT TO SELL OR GIVE LAND NEAR THE WATER SO SOMEONE CAN MAKE MONEY.

-WHEN THE FIRST DAM WAS BUILT, AS I UNDERSTAND WAS TO STOP FLOWDING.
-THEN LATER BOATING AND SWIMING WAS WANTED ON THE NEW HIGHER DAM WAS PUT ING IT WAS STILL FOR FLOOD CONTROL (RIGHT)

-A SYSTEM FOR ELECTRIC POWER WAS PUT IN FOR THE GOOD OF THE PEOPLE WHO PAID FOR THE DAM (TAX PAYERS)
+RAYSTOWN LAKE OFFICE DECEIVED 6.145 SEVEN POINTS ROAD AUG 20 2018 HESSTON, PA 166 47 Raystown Lake TOWHOM IT MAY CONCERN: I DON'T VISIT YOUR LAKE OFTEN, BUT I HISTORY, I KNOW ABOUT THE LAKE GOES BACK TO THE 1960'S WHEN PEOPLE WHO OWNED OR, RENTED HOMES ON OR NEAR THE OLD LAKE OR RIVER, ALAGIER S WHY WAS IT SO IMPORTANT BUY LAND SO FAR BACK FROM THE WATER IN THE 1960'S, AND NOW YOU WANT TO SELL OR GIVE LAND NEAR THE WATER SO SOMEONE CAN MAKE MONEY.
+WHEN THE FIRST DAM WAS BUILT, AS I UNDERSTAND WAS TO STOP FLOODING.
+THEN LATER BOATING AND SWIMING WAS WANTED ON THE NEW HIGHER DAM WAS PUT IN.
+IT WAS STILL FOR FLOOD CONTROL (RIGHT) A SYSTEM FOR ELECTRIC POWER WAS PUT IN FOR THE GOOD OF THE PEOPLE WHO PAID FOR THE DAM (TAX PAYERS) SINCE LOCAL OWNERS WERE NOT ALLOWED TO DO THINGS FOR 40 VIEARS.
+NOW SOMEONE WITH LOTS OF MONEY WANTS TO BUILD OF WHAT WAS OFF 2/101 JT3

-SINCE LOCAL OWNERS WERE NOT ALLOWED TO DO THINGS FOR 40 YEARS.
-NOW SOMEONE WITH LOTS OF MONEY WANTS TO BUILD OF WHAT WAS OFF WINITS proposed Hawn's Bridge Recreation Area (HBRA) Would you like another boating destination onsome lunch and rent kayaks or canoes?
-The amenities such as a restaurant, beach, camping Raystown Lake where you can swim, grab would be open to the public and have great and rental area.
-Would you like a new place to take the kids hiking Lake?
-The proposed HBRA is slated to add more connecting the trails to Huntingdon, about 10 miles trails for hiking and biking with the possibility of and biking on the northeast side of Raystown

-BUJUA BIG MONEY SCREAMS.
-(MONEY TALKS, SEEP THE LAKE CLEA HUILDINGS 11 HE CENTER OF THE KE, SHOULD BE SOME DISTANCE FROM OUT INTO THE STARTE PART 109 WILSON DRIVE WILLIAMSBURG, PI 814 832 3284 an Environmental Learning Center with programs wildlife?
-The proposed HBRA plans to include on our local wildlife and habitats, as well as the Would you like a great place to learn about the environment, aquatic life and local nistory of our area
+BIOS BUTUA BIG MONEY SCREAMS, AZAD JAKA JHT.
+GAJAKE CHEA - HUILDINGS IL HE CENTER OF THE KE.
+SHOULD BE SOME DISTANCE FROM THE EDGE OF WATER OUT INTO THE Mr. W. L. A. Ler Berg I. HANK YOU (ENT E WILSON Kent 7.
+Wilson 1 and marked and TRE STREET LINE JA'S BUT SOA 109 WILSON DRIVE WILLIAMSBURG, P. 1669 814 832 3284